chimwemwe007/blog-app-fin/README.md

 # 📖 Rails Blog <a name="about-project"></a>

-**Rails Blog** a classic example of a blog website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+**Rails Blog** a simple example of a blog website that shows a list of posts in a blog and users are able to like comment and add a new user.

 ## 🗝️ Key Features <a name="key-features"></a>